SA106 Form

 Why is the SA106 Important?

 The UK has tax treaties (double taxation agreements) with many countries.
-The hmrc sa106 allows you to:
+The HMRC SA106 allows you to:

 • Declare income and gains from abroad.